How much should you charge as your speaking fee for womenâ€™s events?

-When I first started this blog in 2009 I wrote probably my biggest post–on how to create a fee schedule.
+When I first started this blog in 2009 I wrote probably my biggest post-on how to determine a speaking fee.
 I think all new speakers are trying to figure out this money thing!
 How much is it right to charge?
 And when do you start to move up the fee chain?

 But first, some ground rules for setting fees: